stonepros/stone/doc/radosgw/config-ref.rst

 ======================================
- Ceph Object Gateway Config Reference
+ Stone Object Gateway Config Reference
 ======================================

-The following settings may added to the Ceph configuration file (i.e., usually ``ceph.conf``) under the ``[client.radosgw.{instance-name}]`` section.
+The following settings may added to the Stone configuration file (i.e., usually ``ceph.conf``) under the ``[client.radosgw.{instance-name}]`` section.
 The settings may contain default values.
-If you do not specify each setting in the Ceph configuration file, the default value will be set automatically.
+If you do not specify each setting in the Stone configuration file, the default value will be set automatically.

 Configuration variables set under the ``[client.radosgw.{instance-name}]`` section will not apply to rgw or radosgw-admin commands without an instance-name